iamdtang/node-testing/article.md

 ### Your First Test

-For our first example, we will use TDD to create a `CartSummary` constructor function, which will be used to total up items placed in a shopping cart.
+For our first example, we will use test driven development (TDD) to create a `CartSummary` constructor function, which will be used to total up items placed in a shopping cart.
+In short, TDD is the practice of writing tests first before an implementation to drive the design of your code.
+TDD is practiced in the following steps:

+1. Write a test and watch it fail
+2. Write the minimal amount of code to make that test pass
+3. Repeat

+By following this process, you are guaranteed to have tests for your code because you are writing them first.
+It is not always possible, or it is sometimes very difficult, to write unit tests for existing code without tests.
+Anyways, enough about TDD, let's see some code!

 ```js
 // tests/cart-summary-test.js